 Wai-O-Tapu Thermal Wonderland near Rotorua is a great place to learn about New Zealand’s high geothermal activity.

-There is lots of interesting pools, cauldrons and the famous erupting Lady Knox Geyser.
-At 32.50$ it's a bargain.
+There are lots of interesting pools, cauldrons, and the famous erupting Lady Knox Geyser.
+At 32.50$ it’s a bargain.

 Tamaki Maori Village